 The next step is to project the industry employment necessary to produce the projected output.
 To do so, projected output is used in regression analysis to estimate hours worked by industry.
 The regression model utilizes industry output, industry wage rate relative to industry output price, and time.
 Additionally, average weekly hours are derived as a time trend for each industry.
 From these hours' data, projected wage and salary employment by industry is derived.

-For each industry, the share of self-employed and unpaid family workers is extrapolated using historical data.
-These data are derived from the ratio of self-employed and unpaid family workers to total employment and extrapolated based on time and the unemployment rate.
-The ratio, along with the projected level of wage and salary employment is then used to derive the projected number of self-employed and unpaid family workers and total employment by industry.
-Projected average weekly hours and total hours for self-employed and unpaid family workers also are derived from these data.
+For each industry, the share of self-employed is extrapolated using historical data.
+These data are derived from the ratio of self-employed to total employment and extrapolated based on time and the unemployment rate.
+The ratio, along with the projected level of wage and salary employment is then used to derive the projected number of self-employed and total employment by industry.
+Projected average weekly hours and total hours for self-employed also are derived from these data.

 Implied output per hour (labor productivity) is calculated for each industry for both the total and for wage and salary employees.
 These data are used to evaluate the projected output and employment.